influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/create-notification-endpoints.md

 4. From the **Destination** drop-down list, select a destination endpoint to send notifications:
    - (Free plan) Slack
    - (Pay as You Go plan) HTTP, Slack, or PagerDuty
-5. Enter the **URL** to notify, and then enter connection information:
+5. Enter the **URL** to send the notification, and then enter connection information:

    - For HTTP: